 The standard EMD method is designed for the analysis of one-dimensional signals, in particular time series.
 The main idea of EMD is to decompose the signal into a small number of intrinsic mode functions (IMF), which are based on and derived from the data.
-An IMF is any function with the same number of extrema and zero crossings, and with zero mean of the upper and lower envelops defined respectively by the local maxima and minima.
+An IMF is any function with the same number of extrema and zero crossings, and with zero mean of the upper and lower envelops defined, respectively, by the local maxima and minima.
 From this definition, the IMF is a general oscillatory function, with possibly varying amplitude and frequency along the time axis.
 Thus, for representing signals, an IMF is much more powerful than the simple harmonic function, which has constant amplitude and frequency.
-Given a one-dimensional signal f, the EMD algorithm sequentially extracts its IMFs via a "sifting" procedure as follows:
+Given a 1D signal f, its EMD representation is where c_i , i = 1, 2, ..., K are the IMFs with the frequency ranging from high to low and r_K is the residual.
+The EMD algorithm sequentially extracts its IMFs via a "sifting" procedure as follows: